SGATE-IT/docs/docs/src/en/payoutApi/payout/payoutRapid.md

 mercustomid is the merchant customer ID.
 The system will automatically perform the following processing based on mercustomid:
 1. When there is a customer associated with mercustomid under the merchant, the customer information will be updated based on the submitted customer information, and a payment work order will be created for the customer.
 2. When there is no associated customer with mercustomid under the merchant, a new customer will be created.
 After the customer is created, it will be in the approved status, and a payment work order will be created for the new customer.
+3. When creating a rapid payment ticket in the sandbox environment and using a [test account](/en/payoutApi/appendix/testAccount), the customer is also in the approved status, but the payment result follows the "Automatic Payment Result" in the document and triggers a [callback notification](/en/payoutApi/notification/notification).
 :::

 * **Must** pass parameters: